openbridge/nginx/README.md

 * `/etc/nginx/nginx.conf `– The parent nginx configuration file

-Here is a general layout for the configs:
+Here is a general layout for the configs though this may change over time:

 ```bash
 /etc/nginx/